sporksmith/jimnewsome-net/source/projects/index.md

  * [Processing](http://processing.org/)
  * [Blender](http://www.blender.org/)

-### Piranha Tank
+### Piranha Tank (work in progress)

 ![Piranha Tank](/images/piranha-tank.png)

 Piranha Tank is a tablet/smart-phone toy in which a swarm of hungry piranhas pursues and munches on the user's finger.
-I built it with Haxe and NME, allowing it to be deployed across many platforms.
+I'm building it with Haxe and NME, allowing it to be deployed across many platforms.

-Current builds (work in progress):
+Current builds:

  * [Flash](piranha-tank/piranha-tank.swf): Play in your browser
  * [Android](piranha-tank/piranha-tank-debug.apk): Install on your